An open-source package manager for agent skills

 What happens if I edit an installed skill?

-Crew records a content hash in the .crew.json marker at install time.
+Homecrew records a content hash in the .crew.json marker at install time.
 On the next crew install or crew update, it recomputes the hash.
-If it differs, crew refuses to overwrite your changes and reports customized.
+If it differs, Homecrew refuses to overwrite your changes and reports customized.
 You pass --force to override, or copy your edits into a new skill and install that instead.

 Is there a hosted registry?

 No. The default tap core is a plain git repo.
 Anyone can host a tap — your team, your company, yourself.
-Crew never phones home.
+Homecrew never phones home or uploads your skills.

 What about Linux?
 Windows?